 - get around in their community and go shopping have

-- meals, go to lunch clubs and a whole lot more
+- access meals, go to lunch clubs and a whole lot more

 Devon personal assistant (PA) network

-This network is provided free of charge by Devon County Council to assist people to find a personal assistant and for PAs to list their services.
+This network is provided free of charge by Devon County Council to assist people to find a PA and for PAs to list their services.
 Micro-providers can list their services here too.